 The overall management and supervision of the Company is undertaken by its board of directors (the "Board").
 The Company's executive officers and team cooperate with the Board by preparing appropriate information and documents concerning the Company's business operations, financial condition and results of operations for its review.
-The Company's Board is composed of nine directors, three of whom are Independent Directors, four are Non-Executive Directors, and two are Executive Directors.
-Below are the profiles of each director for 2025-2026 with their corresponding positions, offices, and business experience held for the past five years.
-All directors were elected during AboitizPower's 2025 ASM to serve for a term of one year, and until their successors are duly elected and qualified.
+The Company's Board is composed of nine directors, two of whom are Independent Directors, five are Non-Executive Directors, and two are Executive Directors.
+Below are the profiles of each director for 2024-2025 with their corresponding positions, offices, and business experience held for the past five years.
+Except for Mr. Antonio A. Canova who assumed his directorship on July 1, 2024 replacing Mr. Emmanuel V. Rubio, the directors were elected during AboitizPower's 2024 ASM to serve for a term of one year, and until their successors are duly elected and qualified.